leonprime/byf/README.md

 ### Largest cube

 64 unit cubes can be used to build a 4x4x4 cube.
 We just need to toss out 3 unit cubes of pieces, which can be the duplicate `o` and `i` pieces.
+To see if it's possible, let's print some solutions,

-    ./byf -max 10 4 4 4 oOvVzZiIlLnpstrY
+    ./byf 4 4 4 oOvVzZiIlLnpstrY

+There's a lot of solutions, so this will take awhile.
+TODO XXX specify how much.
+Press `CTRL-C` to interrupt and print the solutions it found so far,

 ### Verify pentominoes